Kulshanperera/Booking_APITesting-/Step6.md

 });

 ```
-* Data-driven testing using CSV file - same way entering the data to an excel file then saving it as a CSV data file
+* Data-driven testing using CSV file
+Followed the same steps this have done entering the data to an Excel file and then saving it as a CSV data file